nesi/support-docs/docs/Getting_Started/Cheat_Sheets/Git-Reference_Sheet.md

     Copy the whole key.

-- Now log in to your github account.
+- Now log in to your GitHub account.
 In the upper-right corner of any page, click your profile photo click **Settings**.

     ![Settings icon in the user bar](../../assets/images/Git-Reference_Sheet.png)